Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 Execute `install.sh` in folder `ComboJack` to install an combojack protecting process, so that your computer can make response when you plug in an audio device automatically.
 Thanks to @[hackintosh-stuff](https://github.com/hackintosh-stuff/ComboJack) and @[tctien342](https://github.com/tctien342).

+# Color Profiles for 4K Screen
+It will load the default sRGB color profile.
+For 4K model, it is an incorrect profile but you can apply Adobe RGB color profile for your screen to improve the color experience.
+> Download: ([Sharp SHP14C7](http://oss.pm-z.tech/temp_files/SHP14C7_ICC.zip)) ([AUO AUO41EB](http://oss.pm-z.tech/temp_files/AUO41EB_ICC.zip))<br>Each package includes all 6 profiles which are extracted from Dell PremierColor. <br>Copy .icm files to `~/Library/ColorSync/Profiles` and apply the color profile you need in `System Preferences→Displays→Color`.<br>Using `Adobe RGB` or `DCI-P3` profile is recommended, due to the 4K screen covers 100% Adobe RGB and 90% DCI-P3.

 # Known Problems
 - [x] ~~HDMI can't output audio.~~
 - [x] ~~Audio Card sometimes not working if mac installed in fast NVME drive, due to the loading order of `AppleALC` & `AppleHDAController`.~~
+- [ ] A short time sleep with lid-closing will lead to kernel panic.
 - [ ] [New / `20.3.6`] It won't response automatically when HDMI cable plug out.
 You have to set it to normal display status manually.
     > Temporary Solution: After plug out HDMI cable, hold  `Option` button (`Windows` Button on Hackintosh) on `System Preferences→Displays`, and click button `Detect Displays` to re-detect the monitors.
-- [ ] A short time sleep with lid-closing will lead to kernel panic.
 - [ ] Wireless Card & ThunderBolt have not been tested yet and can't confirm whether they are available.
 - [ ] Internal Microphone doesn't work.
 - [ ] It can't read proper battery capacity (Should be 97 Wh instead of 85Wh).
 But the percentage of remaining battery is correct.
-- [ ] It will load the default sRGB color profile.
-For 4K model, it is an incorrect profile but you can apply Adobe RGB color profile for your screen to improve the color experience.
-    > Download: ([Sharp SHP14C7](http://oss.pm-z.tech/temp_files/SHP14C7_ICC.zip)) ([AUO AUO41EB](http://oss.pm-z.tech/temp_files/AUO41EB_ICC.zip))<br>Each package includes all 6 profiles which are extracted from Dell PremierColor. <br>Copy .icm files to `~/Library/ColorSync/Profiles` and apply the color profile you need in `System Preferences→Displays→Color`.

 # What's New
 ## 2020/2/16